 Dying and death pathways

-It is becoming an accustomed trend for folks to agree on “no funeral”, “Mom didn’t want anything.”
+We live in a time when many folks agree on “no funeral”, saying “Mom didn’t want anything.”
 “We can’t afford it.”
 This is understandable.
 Still, the human life in transition deserves, and requires, meaningful attention.
-For the person who is new to being dead and for those being left to grieve, it is essential to their well-being.

 A Home Funeral